-- e) Repairs, attempts to repair or modifications to the water heater by a person other than Rheem Service or a Rheem Accredited Service Agent. - f) Faulty plumbing or faulty power supply. - g) Failure to maintain the water heater in accordance with the Owner's Guide and Installation Instructions. - h) Transport damage. - i) Fair wear and tear from adverse conditions (for example, corrosion). - j) Cosmetic defects. - k) Breakage of collector glass for any reason including hail damage (we suggest that the collector glass be covered by your home insurance policy). - I) Ice formation in the waterways of an open circuit thermosiphon system. - 2.8 Rheem may reject a claim under this warranty in its sole discretion if a third party solar diverter is connected to the water heater. - 2.9 Subject to any statutory provisions to the contrary, this warranty excludes any and all claims for damage to furniture, carpet, walls, foundations or any other consequential loss either directly or indirectly due to leakage from the water heater, or due to leakage from fittings and/ or pipe work of metal, plastic or other materials caused by water temperature, workmanship or other modes of failure. - 2.10 If the water heater is not sized to supply the hot water demand in accordance with the guidelines in the Rheem water heater literature, any resultant fault will not be covered by the Rheem warranty.
+- f) Faulty plumbing or faulty power supply. - Failure to maintain the water heater in accordance with the Owner's Guide and Installation Instructions. - h) Transport damage. - Fair wear and tear from adverse conditions (for example, corrosion). - j) Cosmetic defects. - k) Breakage of collector glass for any reason including hail damage (we suggest that the collector glass be covered by your home insurance policy). - Ice formation in the waterways of an indirect closed circuit thermosiphon system due to non-Rheem approved or incorrectly mixed closed circuit fluid being used. - m) Non-Rheem approved or incorrectly mixed closed circuit fluid being used or incorrect or insufficient filling of the closed circuit system with the closed circuit fluid. - 2.8 Rheem may reject a claim under this warranty in its sole discretion if a third party solar diverter is connected to the water heater. - 2.9 Subject to any statutory provisions to the contrary, this warranty excludes any and all claims for damage to furniture, carpet, walls, foundations or any other consequential loss either directly or indirectly due to leakage from the water heater, or due to leakage from fittings and/ or pipe work of metal, plastic or other materials caused by water temperature, workmanship or other modes of failure. - 2.10 If the water heater is not sized to supply the hot water demand in accordance with the guidelines in the Rheem water heater literature, any resultant fault will not be covered by the Rheem warranty.